carpentries-incubator/pangenomics/_episodes/02-downloading-genomes.md

 {: .output}

 Right now, you have the _Streptococcus agalactiae 505_ genomic `fasta` file in a directory.
-However, three more strains were included in Tettelin's first pangenome.
+However, five more strains were included in Tettelin's first pangenome.
 It is the moment to practice what you've learned about cycles in the shell lesson.
 Instead of downloading the genomes one by one, we will write a `while` cycle.
 With the nano editor, create a file to add the other four strains that Tettelin included in the first pangenome.
-The missing strains are A909, COH1, and CJB111.
-Write one strain per line in the file and named it "TettelinList.txt".
+The missing strains are A909, COH1, CJB111, NEM316 and 2603V/R. Write one strain per line in the file and named it "TettelinList.txt".

 ~~~